NTasico/capstone/Final Project Idea.md

 10. <b>Our country will be destroyed someday if we do not smash the perversions eating away at our moral fiber and traditional beliefs.</b>

-11. <b>Everyone should have their own lifestyle, religious beliefs, and sexual preferences, even if it makes them different from everyone else.</b>
+11. Everyone should have their own lifestyle, religious beliefs, and sexual preferences, even if it makes them different from everyone else.

 12. <b>The “old-fashioned ways” and the “old-fashioned values” still show the best way to live.</b>